-Spravato comes with a warning of potential sedation and dissociation (difficulty with attention, judgment and thinking), so patients must be monitored by a health care provider for at least two hours after receiving the dose.
-The spray is also self-administered under the supervision of a health care provider in a certified doctor’s office or clinic, and it’s important to note that the spray cannot be taken home.
+Spravato comes with a warning of potential sedation and dissociation (difficulty with attention, judgment and thinking).
+So patients must be monitored by a health care provider for at least two hours after receiving the dose.
+The spray is also self-administered under the supervision of a health care provider in a certified doctor’s office or clinic.
+And it’s important to note that the spray cannot be taken home.

 Ideally, you should be in the state of a minimum 3 hour fast before going in for your session as some of the known side effects include nausea and vomiting.
 Having food in your stomach can therefore make these side effects much worse.